Bug report #13745

 Thus, if I understand it correctly, the point is snapped (and transformed) to map coordinates and then transformed back to layer coordinates.
 I think this might be the problem, because floating point arithmetic doesn't guarantee that you end up with exactly the original value if you perform a calculation and then the inverse calculation.

-#5 Updated by Giovanni Manghi over 8 years ago
+#5 Updated by Giovanni Manghi about 9 years ago

 Daan Goedkoop wrote: